-Mr. Lea was appointed to the Defense Intelligence Senior Level service in April 2014, and has over 34 years of Federal Service.
+Mr. Lea was appointed to the Defense Intelligence Senior Level service in 2014, and has over 35 years of Federal Service.
 Prior to joining NMIO, he served in the Office of the Director of National Intelligence (ODNI), working in the Analytic Integrity and Standards Office on comprehensive tradecraft evaluation programs to improve the accuracy of information, in support of reforms following the 9/11 attack and the Iraq WMD Commission report.

-To support senior decision makers with timely intelligence, he was part of Intelligence Today, successfully linking senior U.S. policymakers to key finished intelligence production.
-As part of a joint duty assignment, Mr. Lea served in the Department of State’s Office of the Coordinator for Reconstruction and Stabilization, where he coordinated IC analysis in support of whole of government reconstruction and stabilization missions.
-He also worked on the National Intelligence Priorities Framework, effectively integrating collection, analysis, planning and budgeting.
+To support senior decision makers with timely intelligence, he was part of “Intelligence Today”, successfully pushing key Intelligence Community (IC) finished production to senior U.S. policymakers.
+Mr. Lea also served in the Department of State’s Office of the Coordinator for Reconstruction and Stabilization, where he integrated IC analysis in support of whole of government reconstruction and stabilization missions.
+He also worked on the ODNI’s National Intelligence Priorities Framework, effectively integrating collection, analysis, planning and budgeting.

 Before joining the ODNI, Mr. Lea served in the Defense Intelligence Agency, as a Senior Briefer for the J2’s daily Intelligence Briefing to the Chairman, Joint Chiefs of Staff.
 He also served as Deputy Office Chief of the Defense Warning Office, overseeing and directing budget, personnel and technical activities for this large production center.
 As Chief of the Futures Division, he directed the Department of Defense Futures Intelligence Program and implemented the Disruptive Technology Innovations Partnership, focusing science and technology analysis against disruptive threats.

-Other prior IC positions included as Chairman of the North Atlantic Treaty Organization (NATO)’s Intelligence Working Group on NATO Enlargement, where he successfully led the integration of the military intelligence services of Poland, the Czech Republic and Hungary.
+Other prior duties included as Chairman of the North Atlantic Treaty Organization (NATO)’s Intelligence Working Group on NATO Enlargement, where he successfully led the integration of the military intelligence services of Poland, the Czech Republic and Hungary.
 Additionally, he was the first U.S. Deputy to the NATO Intelligence Board, in charge of NATO agreed intelligence production.
 Mr. Lea also served on the Arms Control Intelligence Staff, where he orchestrated U.S. bilateral programs with NATO Allies monitoring conventional arms control treaties in Europe.